wenindoubt/wenindoubt/README.md

 - ErgoDox EZ (keyboard) and Logitech MX ERGO (mouse)

 During :last_quarter_moon_with_face: hours
-- Razer BlackWidow Tournament Edition Chroma (keyboard) and Razer DeathAdder Chroma (mouse)
+- Ducky One 2 Mini v2 RGB LED 60% (keyboard) and Razer DeathAdder Chroma (mouse)

 ### :star: Technology Stack: Just a quick peek at some technologies I use on a daily basis